GaloisInc/cryptol/cryptol-remote-api/python/README.md

 ## Supported Python Versions

-Currently `cryptol-remote-api` supports python `3.12`.
-The `cryptol-remote-api` currently uses the default ubuntu 22.04 version and will be updated in issue #1661.
+Currently, `cryptol-remote-api` officially supports python `3.12`.
+The `cryptol-remote-api` Docker image currently uses Python 3.10 and will be updated in issue #1661.